fivdi/onoff/README.md

 });
 ```

 Here two Gpio objects are being created.
-One called led for the LED on GPIO17
+One called led for the LED connected
-which is an output, and one called button for the momentary push button on
+to GPIO17 which is an output, and one called button for the momentary push
-GPIO4 which is an input.
-In addition to specifying that the button is an
+button connected to GPIO4 which is an input.
+In addition to specifying that
-input, the constructors optional third argument is used to specify that 'both'
+the button is an input, the constructors optional third argument is used to
-rising and falling interrupt edges should be configured for the button GPIO as
+specify that 'both' rising and falling interrupt edges should be configured
-both button presses and releases should be handled.
+for the button GPIO as both button presses and releases should be handled.

 After everything has been setup correctly, the buttons watch method is used to
 specify a callback function to execute every time the button is pressed or